Everyone’s getting all jazzed about the parades in the next few days… Here’s some Parade Etiquette 101.

 I’m going to get on my soap box here and say that while I know most city employees have plenty to do, I wish they would go around on July 3rd and remove every piece of staked out space.

 Are parades fun?
 Sure.
-Are they that important that people should be allowed to stake off their spot then roll in at 3:55pm on the 4th and plop down their chairs?
+Are they that important that people should be allowed to stake off their spot then roll in 5 minutes before the parade on the 4th and plop down their chairs?
 Nope… Here’s an option… The city could sell parade tape for say, $5 a foot.
 All monies generated from parade tape goes toward a charity of the resident’s choosing.
 You want 40 feet of prime space, get out your wallet and pay for it.
 Oh and you want a spot in the shade?
 That’s $15/ft.
 Supply & demand my friends…

 Ok, now let’s move on to my next beef.
 Clueless parents of greedy kids and their candy.
 This is a simple lesson in manners and space.
 Give your kid a 2X2 ft space for candy.
 If it’s out of that space, let other kids get it.
 The only person happier than your kid coming home with a full sack of candy is your dentist.
 Little Jaxon and Sweet Fiona don’t need it all.
 Teach boundaries and sharing my friends.